A relaxed 40-person celebration, golden light through the trees, and a cozy finish at Sabine in Ballard

 They booked me for the start of the reception so I could capture the atmosphere, details, and the beginning of the celebration that would continue into the night.

-Why the Ballard Locks is such a strong choice for intimate weddings in Seattle
+Why the Ballard Locks Works Well for Intimate Weddings in Seattle

 If you’re planning a small wedding in Seattle and you want a location that feels like a green escape without leaving the city, the Ballard Locks is hard to beat.